How to Trade Classic Bullish Divergence & Bearish Divergence Setup

 Classic bullish divergence setup forms when price is forming lower lows ( LL ), but oscillator is making higher lows (HL).
 The example depicted and demonstrated below highlights a picture of this trading setup.

-Gold Classic Bullish Divergence
+XAUUSD Classic Bullish Divergence Setup

-Classic bearish Trade Divergence Setup
+Classic bearish Divergence Trading Setup

-Gold Classic Bearish Divergence
+XAUUSD Classic Bearish Divergence

 This example also uses MACD indicator